comphist/cora/doc/mkdocs/docs/document-model.md

   corresponds to one modernized token) and only they can actually carry annotations.

-The virtual "token" unit now acts as the **smallest overarching span** for any set of diplomatic and modernized tokens.
+The "virtual token" unit now acts as the **smallest overarching span** for any set of diplomatic and modernized tokens.
 This way, it connects the two tokenization layers and allows inference about the relationship between diplomatic and modernized tokens.